-To avoid accidents and confusion with this important process, please remove all files from the USB drive prior to adding the .hex file.
+To avoid accidents and confusion with this important process, please remove all files from USB drive prior to adding the .hex file.
 The controller will only allow you to view one file.
-Be sure you copy the correct file to the USB.
-If you have more than one, you may load the wrong file.
+USB drive active offline, All STOP you copy the correct file to the USB.
+If you have more than one, you may load the wrong